10 Campaign Fashion Choices

-With campaign attire in the spotlight, what apparel choices are candidates and their spouses making?
-Whether they buy the with their own money or campaign funds, here are some of the fashion trends among the political elite.
+Whether they bought them with their own money or campaign funds, here are some of the fashion trends inspired by the political elite.

 1. Kawasaki, the Japanese company that makes Sarah Palin's iconic eyeglasses, received as many orders in 10 days for the frame as it does in a year.